 Looking for fun things to do in Oak Glen, CA?
-There is apple picking, fall events, yummy treats, and plenty of family activities.
+You’ll find apple picking, fall events, yummy treats, and many family activities.

 My sister-in-law introduced us to Oak Glen, CA, a few years ago, and we fell in love with pumpkin butter at Mom’s Orchards.
 She discovered it chasing fall while living in Los Angeles.
-It’s one of her favorite places to bring my nieces, not only in the fall season but year-round.
+It’s one of her favorite places to bring my nieces year-round, especially in the fall season.
 Since then, she’s moved, but she misses it dearly.

-This article is geared towards the fall season, one of the most popular times to visit Oak Glen, California.
-The number one thing to do in Oak Glen is to go apple picking.
-They are six apple orchards in Oak Glen, but only 5 are U-pick apples.
+The top thing to do in Oak Glen is to go apple picking.
+Oak Glen has several apple orchards, but only 5 are U-pick apples.

 What’s there to do in Oak Glen?